2999 Dufferin Street, Toronto, Ontario, M6B 3T4, Canada

 RJC is a Christian day and boarding high school offering Grades 10-12.
 It is based on a Christian foundation and provides a sound academic and dormitory program.
 The school offers the Saskatchewan approved and inspected high school curriculum, and is staffed by highly qualified instructors.
 We are looking for students are interested in living in community, and can make positive contributions to our music, athletics and student life program.
 Many students and parents often identify this as being a significant factor in improving grades.

 We support all families through the application process.
-In order to apply for our school, we require two years of report cards, a completed application form, a placement test (Grades Two to Eight) or observation (JK to Grade One), and an interview.
+In order to apply for our school, we require two years of report cards (not applicable to JK/SK candidates), a completed application form, observation, and an interview.
 We help your family to have a positive and successful start to your Fieldstone experience.

 Apply Today!